JesSonne/HumPlant/Readme.md

 }
 ```

-### Simulate an interaction network based on the two models morphological matching
+### Simulate an interaction network based on the two morphological models

 Start by stating the number of interactions you simulated per
 hummingbird species.
-As a start, lets assume the ave the same total
+To start with, let’s assume they have the same
-number of interactions.
+total number of interactions.

 ``` r
 n_hum_int=rep(100,n_hums)
 ```

-Now generate matrices of morphological matching.
-Notice that I have used
+Now, generate matrices of morphological matching.
+Notice that the two
-different tounge length in each model.
-Why do you think that is?
+models use different tongue lengths.
+Why do you think that is, and does
+it make sense?

 ``` r
 matching_matrix=absdif(tounge=1)